StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/health.md

 We can merge the **Child Component** with this healthy AWS Lambda component.
 To do this, we need to add the identifier for the AWS component into the manual instrumentation for the **Child Component**.

-This produces the following result - all of the properties, health, and relations of the **Child Component** are now inherited by the component **otel-example-custom-instrumentation-dev-create-custom-component**:
+This produces the following result - all of the properties, health, and relations of the **Child Component** are inherited by the component named `otel-example-custom-instrumentation-dev-create-custom-component`:

 ![OTEL Component Merged With Pre-Existing Healthy Component](../../../../.gitbook/assets/v50_otel_traces_merge_with_healthy_complete.png)